ivansanguezax/Roblox-Lua-Intermediate/README.md

 ## Usage Instructions 📝

 1. Clone or download this repository to your computer.
-2. Open the `index.html` file in your browser to access the course content.
-3. Follow the course in order, completing exercises and practical projects.
+2. Follow the course in order, completing exercises and practical projects.
-4. Refer to the source code files and documentation for more details on each topic.
+3. Refer to the source code files and documentation for more details on each topic.

 ## 🛠️ Tools We Will Use